 - Leverage behavioral analytics.
 Use tools that provide context for user activity, enabling the detection of insider threats and anomalous behavior.

 - Integrate with broader frameworks.
-Align DLP with zero trust, identity and access management, and incident response programs for a unified approach.
+Align DLP with zero trust, identity and access management (IAM), and incident response programs for a unified approach.

 - Adopt AI and automation.
 Move toward platforms that use machine learning to reduce false positives, adapt policies dynamically, and enforce controls autonomously.

 - Engage the business.
-Communicate the value of DLP in terms of risk reduction, trust, and resilience—not just compliance.
+Communicate the value of DLP in terms of risk reduction, trust, and resilience.

 The goal isn’t to jump overnight from immature to advanced, but to make steady, measurable progress that strengthens both security and business outcomes.